ericbigpanda/docs.bigpanda.io/_integrations/splunk-6-3-and-up.md

 Optionally, if you have more than one BigPanda Splunk integration, you can override the App Key here (Enter `$STREAM_ID`).

+In addition, you can override the description, primary and secondary property of the alert.

 <!-- section-separator -->

 #### Success